A Narrative Outline or plan of your report has explanatory sentences inserted at key places:

 Three steps may be needed to arrive at such an outline.
 First, prepare a standard outline, i.e., one that looks like a table of contents.
 Then turn it into a nested and connected table of contents

-nest or indent subsections inside sections, and sub-subsections inside subsections; andindicate with arrows and annotations how each section or subsection connects with the previous one, and how each connects with the larger whole (including the report) of which it is a part.
+indent subsections inside sections, and sub-subsections inside subsections; andindicate with arrows and annotations how each section or subsection connects with the previous one, and how each connects with the larger whole (including the report) of which it is a part.

 Finally, insert the explanatory sentences mentioned above, starting with a non-cryptic title that captures the Governing Question

 Insertion of the explanatory sentences helps you move beyond the preliminary thinking that goes into a standard outline.
 For some